openzfs/zfs/contrib/initramfs/README.md

    in that case, use RSA (2048-bit or more) instead.
 3. Rebuild the initramfs with your keys: `update-initramfs -u`
 4. During the system boot, login via SSH and run: `zfsunlock`

+### Unlocking a ZFS encrypted root via alternate means

+You may supply your own unlocking mechanism, if you have another use case.
+Examples:

+* retrieve a key from the TPM (clevis, tpm2-tools)
+* retrieve a key over the network (Hashicorp Vault)

+(These use cases are not supported or endorsed by the project.)

+To supply your own mechanism:

+1. Create `/etc/zfs/zfs-load-key-user` and define the `load_key_user` function,
+ which will be called with `$1` set to the value of `encryptionroot`
+  * `load_key_user` is expected to call `zfs load-key` or achieve the same effect.
+  * Key status will be checked after the function returns.
+If successful, `decrypt_fs` will return immediately.
+2. Rebuild the initramfs